 Chester C. Ramspeck, O-1547427 (probably April 1, 1912 – November 12 1967)

 2nd Lieutenant Ramspeck was listed on the December 31, 1943 roster as Mess Officer.
 He apparently joined the unit while they were in Algeria, since he is not on a list of 31 officers assigned to the unit as of December 24, 1942.
 He also doesn’t appear on the organizational chart from May or June 1943.
 Ramspeck likely replaced 1st Lieutenant James L. Ponton as mess officer, and apparently transferred out of the unit himself sometime prior to May 1, 1944.
+Alice Griffin‘s November 26, 1943 letter home might have mentioned him regarding Thanksgiving: “We really had a very nice dinner – that new mess lt and the new sgt are sure on the ball.”

-The military is legendary for mismatching civilian skill sets with military occupational specialties, but the only Chester C. Ramspeck I’ve been able to locate records for was an undertaker in civilian life!
+The military sometimes mismatches civilian skill sets with military occupational specialties, but the only Chester C. Ramspeck I’ve been able to locate records for was an undertaker in civilian life!
 This individual was born in Montana and worked in Mandan, North Dakota.
 A June 20, 1943 issue of The Billings Gazette does mention: “Chester Ramspeck, second lieutenant of the army medical corps, of Camp Barkeley, Texas is visiting his parents, Mr. and Mrs. G. F. Ramspeck.”
 The July 2, 1944 issue of the same paper mentions him being “home on leave from active duty in north Africa and Italy.”
 That’s odd considering he would have been overseas for less than a year before getting leave, while some of the 32nd’s officers didn’t get rotated home even after 2½ years of service!
 Ramspeck died in Illinois.
 I have been unable to learn anything else about this officer.

 Milton Robins, O-1534129 (likely 1918 – ?)